aspeakman/DBTruck3/README.md

 If you don't specify one, the table is named `dbtruckvars`.

 Note: all standard Python objects including int, float, str, dict, bool, bytes, list, date, time and datetime can be stored.
-(see 'Information about Python data types' below).
+(see 'I/O details of Python data types' below).
 Complex objects will also be stored in pickled form.

 The `Store.all_vars` method returns all metadata variables and their values as a dict, the `Store.clear_vars` methods deletes them all.